IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_replication.md

 VolumeReplicationClass needs to be present before a VolumeReplication can be created.
 For more information, see [Creating a VolumeReplicationClass](csi_ug_config_create_vol_replicationclass.md).

-**Note:** Replication is referred to as the more generic volume replication within this documentation set.
-Spectrum Virtualize products refer to this feature as the remote copy function.
+**Note:** Remote copy function is referred to as the more generic volume replication within this documentation set.
+Not all supported products use the remote-copy function terminology.

 When replicating a volume, be sure to follow all of the replication configurations, found in [Compatibility and requirements](../installation/csi_ug_requirements.md) before volume replication.